 - 9. All exterior valves shall be fitted with a concrete, one-piece valve box unit having an attached metal cover. - 10.
-CN22-2: All valves must be of American manufacture. - 11.
-CN22-3: Butterfly valves are not permitted in potable water or fire suppression systems. - 12.
+All exposed exterior piping finishes shall be coordinated with area aesthetics and provided with a smooth protective surface resistant to damage from UV, weather and abrasion.
+Insulation where provided shall be minimum UV resistant PVC or metal jacketed with matching manufacturer approved fasteners.
+The building penetration shall be permanently sealed with grout or similar non shrinking material and escutcheon ring provided in visible public areas.
+Exposed foam, insulation, or tape is not acceptable. - 11.
+CN22-2: All valves must be of American manufacture. - 12.
+CN22-3: Butterfly valves are not permitted in potable water or fire suppression systems. - 13.
 Please refer to Division 23 for details on HVAC water systems piping.